The Daily Dose/Friday, January 31, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has breakfast.
+The Diary of a Nobody – Sparrow has a leisurely night at the hospital.
 Today’s Diary.

 ———